 Christmas markets have a long history of warming wintry city streets with holiday decorations, cheerful music, and cozy stalls selling crafts and gifts.
-The traditional Christmas markets originated in Germany and date back to the late middle ages.
+The traditional Christmas markets originated in Germany and date back to the late Middle Ages.
 Today, Germany still hosts many of the world’s largest Christmas markets, attracting millions of visitors per year.
 The capital of the country, Berlin, has an impressive amount of Christmas markets—over 70 markets open in the city annually from late November to late December!
-It would be nearly impossible to visit all of these markets, but if you’re planning a visit during the holiday season, use this list of the top Christmas markets in Berlin to help narrow down your itinerary.
+There are plenty of other things you can do alone, but if you’re planning a visit during the holiday season, use this list of the top Christmas markets in Berlin, Germany, to help narrow down your itinerary.

 1. Christmas market at Gendarmenmarkt